SuyashJain16/SpamDetectionML/README.md

 # SpamDetectionML
-A Machine Learning Model capable of detecting messages as they are spam or not.
+A Machine Learning Model capable of detecting messages that is if they are SPAM or NOT.